WillPower3309/swayfx/README.md

 The SwayFX team would like to first and foremost thank the maintainers and contributors of the Sway window manager.
 We are but a humble group of Sway enthusiasts who wanted to expand upon your creation.

 We would also like to thank the talented artists in our community for contibuting the visual assets that give this project charm:
-+ pkdesuwu and honchokomodo for creating the swayfx mascot: https://twitter.com/pkdesuwu/status/1664517033017368576
++ pkdesuwu and honchokomodo for creating the swayfx mascot, please check out the original [post](https://twitter.com/pkdesuwu/status/1664517033017368576) on twitter
 + spooky_skeleton for the swayfx logo, and basil.cafe for making some fine adjustments to it

 Lastly, we would like to thank you, the community, for enjoying and using window manager that we have spent so much time maintaining.